sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/web/graphql.md

 ### Should I always use the Apollo cache?
 Equally important to knowing how to use the cache is knowing when to use the cache, or when **not to**.
 Coming from a setup with no client-side caching, it's easy to not think about this question until after it's bitten you.

 The stale-while-revalidate strategy is very widely used these days, and with good reason, but it's not the best strategy for every type of data.
-When a user visits a page that can make use of data that's already in the cache, they'll see that data right away -- but it may be out-of-date.
-Apollo refetches that data in the background, but if something changed, there will be a flash of old data or [layout shift](https://web.dev/cls/), which can be jarring and unexpected to the user.
-In certain situations, a loading spinner might actually be preferable.
+By default when you hook your UI up to Apollo, a user who visits a page that can make use of data that's already in the cache will see that data right away.
+That data may be out-of-date, but Apollo will already be refetching it in the background.
+In many cases your data might not be changing, but if something **did** change, there will be a flash of old data, which can be jarring and unexpected to the user or cause significant [layout shift](https://web.dev/cls/).
+In certain situations, a loading spinner or a different transition from old to new data might actually be preferable.

-As a general rule of thumb, we should choose to leverage the cache if:
+As a general rule of thumb, we should choose to leverage the default cache behavior if:

 - Having content available immediately is more valuable than having all available content be completely up-to-date
 - The data we are caching is not expected to change significantly over the course of the user's visit to the site

 This will typically hold true for the majority of application data.
-However, there are plenty of exceptions when agreeing with what's on the server is a higher priority.
+However, there are still exceptions, when agreeing with what's on the server is a higher priority.
 Examples might include:

 - One-off tokens
 - Data tied to the current date/time